Deploy a Software Heritage stack with docker deploy#

 Note

-To specify the tag to be used, simply set the SWH_IMAGE_TAG environment variable:
+You must specify the docker image tag to be used by setting the SWH_IMAGE_TAG environment variable:

 Creating network swh_default